 We recommend using the guidelines available from http://www.equator-network.org/ to consolidate the manuscript.
 Insert the reference used in the methods (exception: Report of Experience and Reflection).

 REBEn adopts Vancouver recommendations, available at URL http://www.icmje.org/urm_main.html.

 Manuscripts will only be accepted for assessment if they are strictly in accordance with the model available in the Template 1.

-Manuscripts of all categories accepted for submission to REBEn should be prepared as follows:
+Manuscripts of all categories accepted for submission to REBEn must be prepared as follows:

 Microsoft Office Word file, with mandatory page setting on A4 (210x297mm) paper and 2 cm margins on all sides, Times New Roman font size 12, 1.5 pt spacing between lines, paragraphs with 1.25 cm.

-- The use of bold should be restricted to the title and subheadings of the manuscript.
+- The use of bold must be restricted to the title and subheadings of the manuscript.

 - Italics will be applied only to highlight terms or expressions relevant to the subject of the study, and

 - In the citations of authors, ipsis litteris: